cloraronco/OpenCV-Bootcamp/README.md

 ## 10 HDR - High Dynamic Range Imaging
+This course has been structured differently.
+Each file includes one or more methods, corresponding to a step in the HDR process.
+To compile the entire course, simply run the command `python3 _init.py`.

 Here are the different steps involved in creating an HDR (High Dynamic Range) image with OpenCV:
 1. [Bracketed Image Capture](https://github.com/cloraronco/OpenCV-Bootcamp/blob/main/09_HDR/A_capture_multi_explosures.py): Capture multiple photos of the same scene at different exposures (underexposed, properly exposed, and overexposed).
 These images should cover the dynamic range of the scene.
 2. [Image Reading](https://github.com/cloraronco/OpenCV-Bootcamp/blob/main/09_HDR/A_capture_multi_explosures.py): Import these images using OpenCV.